-This report has been prepared for Energy Queensland in response to the Australia Energy Regulator's (AER) draft decisions for Energex and Ergon Energy (which in turn refer to the draft decision for SA Power Networks) with respect to labour cost escalation over the next regulatory period.
-More specifically, it is a response to the AER's proposal to only use utilities wages' projections produced by Deloitte Access Economics (DAE), which is based on their assessment of the historical forecast performance of DAE and BIS Oxford Economics (BISOE) over the period 2007-2018.
+This report has been prepared for SA Power Networks (SAPN), in response to the Australia Energy Regulator's (AER) draft decision with respect to labour cost escalation over the next regulatory period.
+It is a response to the AER's proposal to only use utilities wages' projections produced by Deloitte Access Economics (DAE), which is based on their assessment of the historical forecast performance of DAE and BIS Oxford Economics (BISOE) over the period 2007-2018, and particularly the period 2012-18.

 The key conclusion from our analysis is that departing from the AER's current approach of averaging the projections produced by DAE and BISOE for growth in the all-industries and the EGWWS real WPI, by just using the DAE projections for these series, is statistically likely to result in a worse outcome (in terms of forecast accuracy) than continuing to use the current approach of averaging the two series.
-Moreover, for the national all-industries WPI in particular, we and the AER both find that the forecast performance of both firms has been broadly similar historically; given this, the AER's initial basis for departing from the averaging approach, that DAE's historical performance is better, is not the case.
+Moreover, for the national all-industries WPI in particular, we and the AER both find that the forecast performance of both firms has been broadly similar historically.
+Given this, the AER's initial basis for departing from the averaging approach, that DAE's historical performance is better, is not the case.

-The key implication of the potential decision to just use DAE forecasts is that this risks the AER consistently producing less accurate projections for the efficient labour costs of Energy Queensland.
-This could result in the firm being unable to recover the efficient costs associated with the expenditure objectives in the National Electricity Rules.
+The key implication of the potential decision to only use DAE forecasts is that this risks the AER consistently producing less accurate projections for the efficient labour costs of SA Power Networks.
+This could result in the firm being unable to recover the efficient costs associated with the expenditure objectives as set under the National Electricity Rules.